Richard Bacon (broadcaster): Radio career

 Bacon's afternoon show attracted criticism for its content, which was classified by the BBC Trust as "news".
 Rival broadcaster Talksport made a general complaint in 2010 to the BBC Trust, claiming the BBC Radio 5 Live station was not providing its mandatory 75% news output, "with many items falling outside of the remit, such as 'entertainment-based interviews' and listener-generated features."
 Talksport's complaint "particularly singl[ed] out Bacon's two-hour weekday afternoon show for criticism", finding in a poll that only 20% of listeners considered Bacon's show to comprise "news".
 In their response, the BBC Trust rejected Talksport's complaints, but admitted that a review was required to develop "'a more nuanced method of monitoring the proportion of news output' on 5 Live compared to the current system, which counts the whole of Richard Bacon's afternoon show as news".

 In August 2011, Bacon recommended that his listeners should watch a YouTube video of comedian Doug Stanhope, in which he mocked Sarah Palin's disabled son Trig.
 The Down's Syndrome Association complained to the BBC about the broadcast, stating "the association is shocked that a BBC employee has publicised the work of a comedian which is nothing more than a vile offensive rant."
 Both Bacon and the BBC apologised for the broadcast, with Bacon writing "I full well understand my responsibilities as a broadcaster and such a reference fell below the standards I set myself personally in my broadcasting."

 On 1 July 2014, it was announced that Bacon would be leaving BBC Radio 5 Live later in the year.
 Bacon's last Radio 5 Live show was broadcast on 24 September 2014.

 Bacon also has covered for Simon Mayo on his BBC Radio 2 Drivetime show, when Mayo was on holiday in August 2015, and more recently in April 2016.

 Bacon covered for Ian Payne on his LBC afternoon shows on 6 and 7 July 2019.

+Yes Yes Media

+Bacon founded the unscripted entertainment venture Yes Yes Media in 2023.
+The company has offices in London and Los Angeles, and is backed by American actor and producer Courteney Cox, along with musician/producers Johnny McDaid and Savan Kotecha.
+It produces talent and game shows, collaborates with a video game company, and live streams content directly to viewers.

+Yes Yes Media has formed a partnership with Satisfaction, one of the largest producers of unscripted television in France.
+In April 2023, Yes Yes partnered with the global media group Sister, enabling access to a global network of media companies and investments, which include television, film, podcasting, publishing, and live events.

+In September 2024, Yes Yes Media signed a deal with Tresor, a leading non-scripted production company in Germany owned by Keshet International, to provide non-scripted TV formats in Germany.

+The company's first commission was Silence is Golden, a game show hosted by Dermot O'Leary, set to air on U&Dave free-to-air TV channel in 2025.